dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign/exec/entries/Onboarding.md

 performs quick text shortcuts.

-if a valid key entered into a target container:
+if a valid key entered into `es.MultiBlock.Sign.Text` (directly or via API), the block would:

-- the text's visual appearance would change to it's corresponding value
+- change text's visual appearance to it's corresponding value
-- the text buffer itself wouldn't change at all

 # <a id="minimap"/> minimap